 There is no coverage for vehicles involved in off-roading or racing.
-However in Mexico there are many dirt roads that are considered municipal roads if they are normally transited and on these types of roads we can offer coverage.
+However in Mexico there are many dirt roads that are considered conventional roads if they are normally transited and on these types of roads we can offer coverage.
 There is no coverage on roads that are impassable.

 If you have a policy with a specific vehicle listed, then other drivers are covered as long as they have a valid driver's license on their person.
 You do not need to list additional drivers.
 It is important to know that Mexican citizens cannot legally drive a U.S. or Canadian registered vehicle without a U.S. or Canadidan citizen in the vehicle.
 If your vehicle requires a vehicle permit, it's important to be aware of Banjercito's rules regarding who is legally allowed to drive.

 Not unless the Mexican citizen is driving with a U.S. citizen in the vehicle.
 If not, you risk permanent confiscation by Mexican customs officials who view the vehicle in this situation to be contraband.
 Read more.

 Yes.
 You may change your policy online until the policy begins.
 If the policy has already begun, please call our office during business hours.

-If your policy has not yet begun, you may cancel your policy anytime online by logging into your account
+If your policy has not yet begun, you may cancel your policy anytime online.
+The entire policy premium will be refunded.

 If you purchase a full coverage policy (covers physical damage and theft) and an at-fault uninsured motorist hits you, your policy will cover damages to your vehicle and medical payments for you and your passengers up to the stated limits on the policy.
 A liability-only policy will not cover any damages to your vehicle, but you will have the stated limits of medical payments for you and your passengers.

 Yes.
 If you are looking for full coverage (physical damage and theft coverage) for your motorcycle, we are able to offer coverage for street legal (registered and plated) motorcycles.
-If your motorcycle is not street legal, you may purchase liability only (does not cover physical damage or theft).
-Medical payments for drivers and passengers are not covered.

 No. Personal items may be covered by your homeowner's or renter's insurance policy.
 Generally these types of policies offer worldwide coverage.
 Contact your carrier for details.